Charity Lawyers

 Jon specialises in protecting the interests of charities and not-for-profits through his work in the areas of governance, operational and contractual arrangements, and dispute resolution.

-With a special interest in cross-cultural issues, Jon previously worked in an aid and development organisation in Mpumalanga, South Africa operating in communities across the region of Southern Africa suffering from the effects of AIDS/HIV.
+With a special interest in cross-cultural issues, Jon previously worked in an aid and development organisation in Mpumalanga, South Africa operating in communities across the region in response to issues arising from the effects of AIDS/HIV.

-Jon holds a Bachelor of Medical Science and Bachelor of Laws from the University of Technology, Sydney and a Master of Laws from the University of Sydney with a focus on international law and development.
-He is a member of the Charity Law Association of Australia and New Zealand, a Graduate Member of the Australian Institute of Company Directors and currently serves as board chair of an international aid and development organisation.
+Jon holds a Bachelor of Medical Science and Bachelor of Law from the University of Technology, Sydney and a Master of Law from the University of Sydney.
+He is a Graduate of the Australian Institute of Company Directors and completed courses for executives at Harvard Business School and the London School of Economics and Political Science.

 Sydney office